 The DPP recruited its study cohort between June 1996 and 1999, screening more than 150,000 self-referred individuals.
 Oral glucose tolerance testing (75 grams) was performed in approximately 20,000 persons to select high-risk individuals with impaired glucose tolerance (IGT) with two-hour plasma glucose values 140-199 mg/dL.
 The eligibility criteria also required a fasting glucose level of 95-125 mg/dL, representing approximately the upper half of the IGT population.
-Based on previous epidemiological studies, this population was projected to have a rate of progressing to diabetes of 7.5% per year.
-The baseline characteristics of the study population have been described in detail.
+Based on previous epidemiological studies, this population was projected to have a rate of progressing to diabetes of 7.7% per year, but power was based on assuming a rate of 6.5% per year in the placebo group4.
+The baseline characteristics of the study population have been described in detail5.
 (Table 1)

-At the time of the analysis of study end data (visits completed as of April 1, 2001), total study exposure was a mean of 2.8 years (range 1.8 to 4.6) with a total of $\approx$ 10,000 patient years in the 3,234 volunteers in the 3-arm study.
-(See Table 1 for Baseline Characteristics of DPP Cohort) An additional $\approx$ 2,000 years of follow-up data had been collected in the approximately 550 volunteers in the ex-troglitazone treated group.
-Finally, 623 members of the DPP cohort developed diabetes during the course of DPP, with the expectation that more would develop diabetes over time.
+At the time of the analysis of study end data (visits completed as of April 1, 2001), total study exposure was a mean of 2.8 years (range 1.8 to 4.6) with a total of \approx 10,000 participant-years in the 3,234 volunteers in the 3-arm study.
+(See Table 1 for Baseline Characteristics of DPP Cohort) An additional \approx 2,000 years of follow-up data had been collected in the approximately 550 volunteers in the ex-troglitazone treated group.
+Finally, 623 members of the DPP cohort developed diabetes during DPP, with the expectation that more would develop diabetes over time9.
 The date of diabetes onset is known within 6 months of its actual occurrence, due to repeat glucose testing throughout the trial.